 Private Registry:

 source = "app.terraform.io/my-org/vpc/aws"Securely share and manage modules within your organization.
-Platforms like Scalr offer robust private module registries, integrating seamlessly with version control and providing enhanced governance features crucial for enterprise adoption.
+Platforms like Scalr offer private module registries that integrate with version control and provide the governance features enterprise adoption requires.

 source = "github.com/my-org/terraform-modules//aws/vpc?ref=v1.2.3"The // separates the repository URL from a path within the repo, and ?ref= pins to a specific branch, tag, or commit.